goekesmi/triton-wordpress/README.md

 ### Make a wordpress instance
 `triton instance create -n wordpress triton-wordpress g4-highcpu-512M`

+#### Package Selection
+So, how small of a machine can you run this image on.
+The memory footprint of the image is about 500M.
+I can get the image to start on a 256M instance, but it is very, very slow, because half of the memory is swapped out to disk.
+Perhaps you don't mind the performance being measured in seconds.
+I do.
+Use images with at least 512M of memory.
+You'll probably want that for the disk space for your media anyway if you are on JPC.

 ### Make a domain name point at your instance
 `triton instance get wordpress | json primaryIp` gives you the IP address of the instance once the instance is up and running